 The master plan was to have a national system in which individuals throughout the country could simply dial 511 on their cell or landline phones and access this information.
-However, like many plans, this one has been slow to unfold.
-Much of the country, including Delaware, is still waiting to have the service activated in their state.
+While this service is not yet active in Delaware, you can use it in most other states.

 Motorists can test out the service when traveling through states that deploy it.
 After dialing 511, just follow the voice instructions to access the information you're seeking.
 Some states also have websites which allow you to review the information online.

 - How Emotions Affect Driving

 - Seniors: When To Turn Over The Car Keys

 - Packing Your First-Aid Kit

 - Seven Senior Safety Suggestions